 This page has been archived and is no longer updated.

-go to link Find out more about page archiving.
+Find out more about page archiving.
 The question of marriage The welfare of her people was of paramount importance to Elizabeth and she once remarked, 'I am already bound unto a husband which is the Kingdom of England.
 Mary and Elizabeth But Mary was not giving up without a fight.

 - mla citation in an essay for quotes.